JWST ETC Cosmic Ray Implementation

 The ETC does not model cosmic ray events in the images themselves.
 Instead, the implementation is a purely statistical one that effectively reduces the integration ramp length used in signal-to-noise calculations.
 The cosmic ray implementation depends on only 2 fixed parameters: the cosmic ray flux and the number of pixels affected by each cosmic ray.
 The cosmic ray flux is set to 8 events/sec/cm2 (0.6366 events/sec/cm2/steradian, assuming an isotropic distribution) and the number of pixels affected is set to 9 (a central pixel as well as all 4 adjacent and all 4 diagonal pixels).
 Oblique cosmic ray strikes are not modeled.
 For every calculation:

-2. The fraction of each ramp lost to an average cosmic ray event is then determined, taking into account that there is a discrete number of groups per integration ramp, and a minimum usable number of groups.
+- The fraction of each ramp lost to an average cosmic ray event is then determined, taking into account that there is a discrete number of groups per integration ramp, and a minimum usable number of groups.
 In the limit as the number of groups goes to infinity this is 0.5 because they are equally likely to hit at any time.
 Thus, the ramp loss per pixel is half of (number of groups - minimum number of groups for the observing mode) divided by (number of groups - 1).
+In the case where the number of groups is equal to 1, the entire ramp is lost by a cosmic ray strike and there is special logic in the code to prevent a divide-by-zero error.

-The Reports tab presents the "Average Number of Cosmic Ray Events" quantity, the number of events/sec/pixel multiplied by the integration ramp length.
+The Reports tab presents the "Average Number of Cosmic Ray Events per Pixel per Integration" quantity, the number of events/sec/pixel multiplied by the integration ramp length.